NoMo-101/sdr_middleware/README.md

 9. Click the **ABI** button in the Compiler tab to copy it
 10. Paste the ABI into `abi.json` replacing everything that was there

+> ⚠️ Every time Hardhat restarts you must update CONTRACT_ADDRESS in .env AND refresh abi.json.
+Both must match the new deployment or the scripts will fail.

 ---

 ### Terminal 2 — Run the Pipeline